CassandraHjo/Rsearch/docs/reference/vs_usearch_global.md

 specified file.
 If `otutabout` is `TRUE`, the function returns the OTU table as a tibble, where the first column is named `otu_id` instead of "#OTU ID".

+`uc` gives the option to output the results in a uclust-like format.
+The table present two different type of entries: hit (H) or no hit (N).
+Each query sequence is compared to all other sequences, and the best hit or several hits are reported (H).
+Output order may vary when using multiple threads.
+Column content varies with the type of entry (H or N).
+See the '–uc' section in the `VSEARCH` manual for more information.

 Pairwise identity (`id`) is calculated as the number of matching columns divided by the alignment length minus terminal gaps.